 What causes routing issues in Phoenix applications?

-Common causes of routing issues include undefined routes in the router.ex file, HTTP method mismatches, typos in the URL, missing controller actions, and namespace errors.
+file, HTTP method mismatches, typos in the URL, missing controller actions, and namespace errors.
 Understanding these causes can help in effective troubleshooting.

 How can I troubleshoot the “no route found” error?

-Start troubleshooting by running the command mix phx.routes to list all current routes.
+to list all current routes.
 Check for typos or missing routes, validate controller actions, and ensure you’re using the correct HTTP methods when making requests.

 How does routing work in the Phoenix framework?

-In Phoenix, routing directs incoming requests to specific controller actions defined in the router.ex file.
+file.
 Routes specify how requests are mapped, ensuring that users reach the correct functionality in the application.

-What is Auto Page Rank and how does it help Elixir applications?
+What is Auto Page Rank, and how does it help Elixir applications?

 Auto Page Rank is a tool designed to improve SEO and indexing for Elixir applications.
 It provides comprehensive support to enhance website visibility, making it easier for search engines to crawl and index pages effectively.